 What is an adjusted trial balance?

 Just like in an unadjusted trial balance, the total debits and credits in an adjusted trial balance must equal.
-If they don’t, you’ve made a mistake somewhere, and need to make more correcting entries.
+If they don’t, you’ve made a mistake somewhere.

 How does an adjusted trial balance get turned into financial statements?